dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 > ANSI escape sequences are a standard for in-band signaling to control cursor location, color, font styling, and other options on video text terminals and terminal emulators.
 Certain sequences of bytes, most starting with an ASCII escape character and a bracket character, are embedded into text.

-The syntaxt of them is: `ESCAPE` `[` `CODE` and when you print this to most terminals it will be interpreted as a command rather than as text.
+The syntax of them is: `ESCAPE` `[` `CODE` and when you print this to most terminals it will be interpreted as a command rather than as text.

 There are many different things you can control with those sequences but for the purpose of this tutorial we will be